pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 )

-// --- PAGE END 3/7

-== Round Over
+#block[== Round Over]
+#design-note(
-#design-note(comment: "Trying to mimic the process of specialization in real life")[
+  comment: "Trying to mimic the process of specialization in real life",
+  bottom: true,
+)[
-  Players get 1 additional skill point at the following optimism thresholds
+  Players get 1 additional SP at the following optimism thresholds
   #columns(4)[
     + 25%
     #colbreak()